relai/vertx-starters/helloworld/README.md

 This is much better.
 No wonder many Vert.x official examples are given in Groovy or JavaScript.

-Fortunately for Java developers, Lambda finally made it into Java 8, and Vert.x has positioned itself well for this day.
+Fortunately for Java developers, [lambda](http://relai.blogspot.com/2013/11/java-lambda-cheat-sheet.html) finally made it in Java 8, and Vert.x has positioned itself well for this day.
 The following is the same [HelloVerticle](https://github.com/relai/vertx-starters/blob/master/helloworld/src/main/java/demo/starter/vertx/helloworld/HelloVerticle.java) in Java 8:

         // "Hello World" in Java 8
         getVertx().createHttpServer()